 Successful AOD practitioners combine compassion with practical expertise.
 Key skills include:

-➡️ For an overview of evidence-based addiction counselling techniques, visit Australian Government – Health Direct: Alcohol and Drug Support.
+For an overview of evidence-based addiction support, visit Healthdirect – Drug and Alcohol Rehabilitation.

 Step 4: Meet Industry Screening and Legal Requirements